baheithold/hash-table/README.md

-# htable
+# hashmap
-This is a Hash Table module
+This is a Hash Map module